axibase/atsd/portals/portals-overview.md

 ![](./resources/creating-and-assigning-portals_4.png)

-Use the split button at the bottom of the page to manage portals.
+Use the split-button at the bottom of the page to manage portals.

 ![](./resources/creating-and-assigning-portals_5.png)